Scott-Learner/Project_CCXZ/README.md

 # Project_CCXZ: Learnable Wavelet Transformer for Time-Series Forecasting
 We try our best to beat SOTA in this project for Penn course ESE_5380.
+This repository is modified based on the Time-Series-Library by Tsinghua University.

 ## Usage